- dexamethasone sodium phosphate

 The following side effects have been reported; their frequency is unknown

 Infections and infestations

-Increased susceptibility and severity of (latent) infections with suppression of clinical symptoms and signs, opportunistic infections, reactivation of latent tuberculosis, decreased resistance of infection
+Increased susceptibility and severity of infections with suppression of clinical symptoms and signs, opportunistic infections, recurrence of dormant tuberculosis.
+Decreased resistance of infection.

 Blood and lymphatic system disorders